Jairik/Parallel-Query-Processing-System/docs/engine.md

 # Engine Documentation

-This document is a comprehensive technical reference for the Serial engine used by the Parallel-Query-Processing-System repository.
-It describes the B+ tree index implementation, build utilities that load CSV data and construct indexes, and the execute engine that implements SQL-like operations (SELECT, INSERT, DELETE).
-The goal is to make the codebase easy to understand for contributors who need to maintain, extend, or benchmark the engine.
+This document is a comprehensive technical reference for the engines used by the Parallel-Query-Processing-System repository.
+It describes the B+ tree index implementation, build utilities that load CSV data and construct indexes, and the execute engines that implement SQL-like operations (SELECT, INSERT, DELETE).
+While the Serial engine is described in detail, the OpenMP and MPI implementations follow a similar structure.

 Table of Contents
 - Section 1 — B+ Tree (structure, public API, internals)